GracyMahajan/git-course/scmgit.md

-i have it this way
+i have this i dont care.